eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

   - Auto vectorization (main-loop).
 - Conditional Constant Propagation (CCP): `PhaseCCP`, followed by IGVN.
   - IGVN is pessimistic, i.e. starts with the whole range of a type (we confusingly call it BOTTOM) and tries to prove a narrower type.
-  - CCP is optimistic, i.e. starts with an empty type (we confusingly call it TOP), and widens the type based on its inputs.
+  - CCP is optimistic, i.e. starts with an empty type (we confusingly call it TOP), and widens the type based on the node's input types.
-- More Loop Optimiztaions: `optimize_loops`: many rounds of `PhaseIdealLoop`.
+- More Loop Optimisations: `optimize_loops`: many rounds of `PhaseIdealLoop`.
-- `process_for_post_loop_opts_igvn`: Some nodes have delayed some IGVN optimzations until after loop opts, for various reasons, including:
+- `process_for_post_loop_opts_igvn`: Some nodes have delayed some IGVN optimsations until after loop opts, for various reasons, including:
   - Some optimizations would make loop optimizations impossible or more difficult.
   - Some nodes are needed for loop opts, and can be removed after (e.g. `Opaque` nodes).
 - Macro Expansion: `PhaseMacroExpand`: expand or remove macro nodes.
 - Barrier Expansion: `expand_barriers`: expand GC barriers.
 - `optimize_logic_cones`: Optimization for vector logic operations.
-- `process_late_inline_calls_no_inline`: more inlining.
+- `process_late_inline_calls_no_inline`: post-parse call devirtualization, where we strength-reduce a virtual call to a static call very late (usually we would do that at parsing time already) because we now got more information (a narrow receiver type) from optimizations that happened after parsing.
+See [JDK-8257211](https://bugs.openjdk.org/browse/JDK-8257211).
-- `final_graph_reshaping`: Some final reshaping before we go to to `Code_Gen`.
+- `final_graph_reshaping`: Some final reshaping before we go to `Code_Gen`.

 [In Part 4 we look at Loop Optimizations.](https://eme64.github.io/blog/2025/01/23/Intro-to-C2-Part04.html)